thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 To achieve organisational goals - such as turnover, market share, productivity, quality of delivered goods, number of delivered goods, customer satisfaction - everyone in the organisation needs to be aligned with these goals.

 All too often, development focuses on throughput, testing on quality and operations on stability.
 In reality, these are all system-level outcomes that help achieve organisational goals.
-They can only be achieved by close collaboration between everyone involved in the IT delivery process.
+They can only be achieved by close collaboration between everyone involved in the IT delivery process (Farley and Humble 2011).
 Ultimately, releasing IT systems is a team activity, not an individual activity.
 The whole team succeeds or fails as a team, together.
 Hence, the team is accountable for the delivery.

 For this to work, it is crucial to implement the [*Deployment Pipeline*](#deployment-pipeline) pattern so that everyone in the team can see, at a glance, the status of the system, its health, the various builds, the results of the tests, and the state of the environments where the system can be deployed.
 This creates empowerment for the team.

 ### Done Means Released

-A feature is only done when it delivers value to a user.
+A feature is only done when it delivers value to a user (Farley and Humble 2011).
 Inevitably, done means deployed into production and released to users.

 There are cases where this is not particularly achievable.
 Think of mobile apps that need to go through a vetting process before landing in the app store.
 In this situation, we dial back to the next best option.
 Done means submitted to the store.
 At that moment, we have the actual release artefact, together with the release notes.
 If that is still a bridge too far for valid reasons, we can dial one step back.
 It is done when it can be used and showcased in a production-like environment.